andrealuppi/andrealuppi.github.io/content/authors/admin/_index.md

       National Excellence Registry for academic achievement.
 ---

-## About Me
+## About Me:

 I am a computational and cognitive neuroscientist interested in how the brain gives rise to consciousness and flexible cognition.
 My work combines brain imaging, computational modelling, and complex systems.
 I integrate imaging modalities across species, drawing on methods from network science and information theory to investigate how the brain's connectivity and dynamics support thought, perception, and awareness.
 I am also interested in bridging biological and artificial intelligence.

 A major focus of my research is understanding how brain networks reconfigure across different states — such as wakefulness, sleep, anesthesia, and disorders of consciousness — and what these changes reveal about the neural mechanisms of conscious experience.
+My background is in philosophy, and I view my work as using experimental methods to answer philosophical questions.

-I also regularly devote time to method-benchmarking efforts for the community, to increase reproducibility and credibility of neuroimaging results.
+I regularly devote time to method-benchmarking efforts for the community, to increase reproducibility and credibility of neuroscientific results.
 Recent efforts include assessment of 700+ data-processing pipelines for trustworthy functional connectomics with fMRI ([paper](https://doi.org/10.1038/s41467-024-48781-5); [interactive tool](https://github.com/andrealuppi/Trustworthy-Functional-Connectomics)) and assessing the translational potential of macaque brain gene expression ([paper](https://doi.org/10.1126/sciadv.ads6967); [repo](https://github.com/netneurolab/luppi-genes-receptors-macaque)).

-Alongside my research, I am passionate about promoting access to higher education (['Ten simple rules for aspiring graduate students'](https://doi.org/10.1371/journal.pcbi.1009276)), promoting interdisciplinary training and research ([list of open resurces for Neuro-AI training](https://github.com/8erberg/NeuroAI_Trainee_Resources)), and [improving the research culture](https://doi.org/10.1038/s41583-025-00946-x) in neuroscience.
+My work is interdisciplinary and collaborative to the core.
+Alongside my research, I am passionate about promoting interdisciplinary training and research ([list of open resurces for Neuro-AI training](https://github.com/8erberg/NeuroAI_Trainee_Resources)), [improving the research culture](https://doi.org/10.1038/s41583-025-00946-x) in neuroscience, and promoting access to higher education (['Ten simple rules for aspiring graduate students'](https://doi.org/10.1371/journal.pcbi.1009276)).

-Collaboration and interdisciplinarity are pillars of my work, so if you share any of the interests above, get in touch!
+If you share any of the interests above, get in touch!